-Imagine that you’re a juror.
-After sitting through a trial, the judge starts reading you and your fellow jurors the “jury instructions,” a procedure that can take hours.
-Here is a snippet from Standard of Proof:
+Jury duty.
+Every American’s least favorite civic obligation.
+After sitting through an inevitably long and exhausting trial, the judge starts reading you and your fellow jurors the “jury instructions,” a procedure that can take hours.
+Here is a (relatively!) short sample from Standard of Proof:

 A preponderance of the evidence is such evidence which, when considered and compared with any opposed to it, has more convincing force and produces in your minds a belief that what is sought to be proved is more probably true than not true…

-Currently Massachusetts is a state with no mandatory “pattern” jury instructions; judges can make up their own instructions or use instructions passed down to them.
-Based on the success of the sample of instructions in our studies, our long-term goal is to create a full set of Plain English instructions that can be adopted by the Massachusetts judiciary.
-And we are starting to have an impact.
-We were invited to give a continuing education workshop for judges at the Flaschner Judicial Institute, where judges take continuing education classes, and the response was uniformly enthusiastic.
+We are beginning to have an impact in this essential area.
+We were invited to give a continuing education workshop for judges at the Flaschner Judicial Institute (where judges take continuing education classes) and the response was uniformly enthusiastic.
 Several judges even told us that they went home to rewrite their instructions according to what they had learned.
 In 2017, we shared our research at a collaborative conference with the Northeastern Law School (The Syntax of Justice: Law, Language, Access, and Exclusion).
-Eleven Massachusetts judges attended, and one has contacted us about working with judges at the federal level.
+Eleven Massachusetts judges attended, and we have even been contacted about working with judges at the federal level.
 This enthusiastic reception by the people who create and use jury instructions demonstrates that our research could lead to great change.

 We are excited to continue moving forward with advocating Plain English Jury Instructions, and to further investigate a plentitude of issues lying at the intersection of linguistics and law.